2017 Atlantic hurricane season: Seasonal summary

+Background

 The Atlantic hurricane season officially began on June 1, 2017.
 Among the busiest on record, the season produced eighteen tropical depressions, all of which but one of which further intensified into tropical storms.
 Ten hurricanes occurred in succession, the greatest number of consecutive hurricanes since the start of the satellite era in 1966; six of these further strengthened into major hurricanes.
 The season had the most named storms and hurricanes, along with most major hurricanes, since 2005.
 It also produced the first major hurricanes to strike the continental U.S. since 2005.

 Unlike the pattern of previous years that acted to steer many tropical cyclones harmlessly into the open Atlantic, 2017 featured a pattern conducive for landfalls; in fact, the season culminated into 23 separate landfalls by Atlantic named storms.
 At least 3,364 fatalities were recorded and damage totaled $294.92 billion, cementing the 2017 season as the costliest in recorded history and the deadliest season since 2005.

 The extremely active season came to fruition through a multitude of different factors.
 Pre-season projections noted the potential for a weak to moderate El Niño event to evolve through the summer and fall on the basis of statistical model guidance.
 Instead, equatorial Pacific Ocean temperatures began cooling throughout the summer, reaching La Niña threshold in November and curtailing the negative effects on Atlantic hurricane activity originally expected.
 In addition, tropical Atlantic Ocean temperatures—previously below average in months prior to the start of the season—underwent rapid warming by late May, providing lower sea level pressures, weaker trade winds, increased mid-level moisture, and all-around a more conducive environment for above-average activity.